Cappadocia, Turkey – Travel

 During peak season, several European cities, including Amsterdam, Stuttgart, Düsseldorf, Vienna, and others, offer direct flights to Kayseri.

-The best and fastest option between Ankara and Cappadocia is driving or bussing.
+The best and fastest option between Ankara and Cappadocia is driving.
 The road trip takes only 3 hours and 30 minutes.

 Languages Spoken in Cappadocia

-Cappadocia is part of Turkey, and the official language here is Turkish.
-Despite this, there's no need to worry if you aren't fluent in the language because many Turks speak at least basic English.
+Cappadocia is in Turkey, and the official language is Turkish.
+Despite this, there is no need to worry if you are not fluent in the language because many Turks speak at least basic English.

-So even if you don't speak Turkish, you can enjoy your trip in Göreme and communicate with the natives.
+So even if you do not speak Turkish, you can enjoy your trip in Göreme and communicate with the natives.
 Yet, it never hurts to learn a few key phrases in the local language.
-To help you get started, here are the most common Turkish phrases:
+Here are the most common Turkish phrases:

 • Merhaba – Hello